Shabaka (window)

-(17th-18th centuries) in Ordubad were restored under the lead of the master Jabir Jabbarov.

-Huseyn Mustafazadeh, in 2002-2004, according to an agreement with the German company "Den Cmalcoh Ege MEK Gembelg GMB", participated in the restoration of the Palace of Sheki Khans.
-As a result, the doors and windows of the palace were restored, as well as most of the ceiling.

 Shebeke art in Azerbaijan

-The word “shebeke”, in translation from the Azerbaijani language, means “net”, “lattice”.

 On the territory of Azerbaijan, shebeke as an art form was widespread in cities such as Sheki, Shusha, Ordubad, Baku, Ganja, Lankaran, Nakhichevan and Derbent (Russian Federation).
 The main center of Shebeke art is Sheki, where this tradition is still presented in its pure, classic form.
 Samples of this kind of art dated with 18th-19th centuries are concentrated here.
 A classic example of this art form is the Sheki Khans Palace (1762).

 Shebeke art and its symbolism differ to some extent throughout the regions of Azerbaijan.
 For example, from the point of view of the manufacturing technology, the Ordubad craftsmen preferred the simplicity of the geometric shapes and an ascetic colour scheme.
-However, despite this, in the almost all regions of the country, the coloured glass is the main material.
+However, despite this, in almost all regions of the country, the coloured glass is the main material.